 #2 Other includes those financial instruments which are not aligned with the environmental or social characteristics of the Fund and do not qualify as sustainable investments.
 In some instances, this is due to the non-availability of data and corporate actions.
-These holdings were still subject to HSBC's full set of exclusions screening and were considered for responsible business practices in accordance with UNGC principles and OECD Guidelines for Multinational Enterprises.
+These holdings were still subject to HSBC's full set of exclusions screening and were considered for responsible business practices in accordance with UNGC and OECD principles.

-The Fund held 6.48% cash/cash equivalents for the purposes of liquidity management and the redemption and subscription of shares as well as financial derivative instruments for the purposes of efficient portfolio management.
+The Fund held 0.16% cash/cash equivalents for the purposes of liquidity management and the redemption and subscription of shares as well as financial derivative instruments for the purposes of efficient portfolio management.
 Cash/cash equivalents and financial derivatives instruments do not have minimum environmental or social safeguards applied due to the nature of these instruments.